fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

     options:
 ```

-`specific`: If true, only set `mermaid: true` into Front-matter will enable mermaid, to load faster when the page does not contain mermaid
+`specific`: If true, only set `mermaid: true` into front-matter will enable mermaid, to load faster when the page does not contain mermaid

 `options`: API options, see [mermaidAPI.js](http://mermaid-js.github.io/mermaid/#/mermaidAPI)